-I paint to evoke emotion, capturing moments of emotion in each painting.
-These emotions stimulate memories.
-With a memory, our imagination starts to play adding sounds, smells, details, wishes, and dreams.
+I paint to evoke emotion, capturing moments in each painting.
+Emotions stimulate memories.
+With a memory, our imagination starts to play by adding sounds, smells, details, wishes, and dreams.

-Technically, I am trained well, both at the University of California, and then, in later years to recalibrate my skill-set, at the University of Washington.
+My formal training in Art began at the University of California, and then, in later years my skill-set was recalibrated at the University of Washington.
 I rely heavily on my training; artistic risks are balanced by my strong foundation.

-Being a representational painter, and an avid reader, I look for hints from the works of my great living mentor, American artist Wayne Thiebaud.
+Being a representational painter and an avid reader, I look for hints from the works and words of my great living mentor, American artist Wayne Thiebaud.
 He, too, loves detail.
-Works of the French Masters, Manet, Viullard, Morisot, and Matisse can make me swoon.
+Works of the French Edouard Manet and Edouard Vuillard can make me swoon.
 And, the bold brush strokes of American George Bellows reach my heart.
 I get absorbed reading biographies of their lives, and learn from choices they made or were forced to do.

 I have a deep sense of purpose to create beauty for others, and pass along those traits.